johnofleek/OctaveOrp/README.md

  in C++ but a wider requirement to target microchip PIC (no C++ support) has lead to the development of the C project.

-As the C project progresses I will test it with the Arduino mega2560
+The C project is now working with Arduino AVR mega

-Have a look at the Arduino folder for information
+Have a look at the C folder for information

 # Octave ORP - C
 This sub project targets microcontrollers with limited resources.